DaoCloud/DaoCloud-docs/docs/en/docs/middleware/redis/best-practice/cluster2sentinel.md

 # redis-shake gets key and value from rdb file, and uses RESTORE command to
 # create the key in target redis.
 Redis RESTORE will return a "Target key name
 # is busy" error when key already exists.
-You can use this configuration item
+You can use this configmap
 # to change the default behavior of restore:
 # panic:   redis-shake will stop when meet "Target key name is busy" error.
 # rewrite: redis-shake will replace the key with new value.